 It's important that your story and your former employer's story match.
 If you say you were laid-off and the company says you fired, you're not going to get the job.

 Also, not telling the truth during the application process can get you fired at any time in the future - even years after you were hired.
 That's because most job applications have a section where you verify the information is accurate.

 Don't Presume the Company Won't Give Out Information

 Don't presume that your former employer won't disclose the reason why your job ended.
 Large companies typically have policies regarding the disclosure of former employee information, but may not.
 Many smaller employers don't have a policy at all or aren't aware of or concerned about legal liability issues.

 In either case, it's important to know what the employer is going to say about you, because what you say needs to match what the company is going to say.

-Finally, if your version doesn't match the companies and you feel the company's story about your termination isn't accurate, be upfront and say so.
+Finally, if your version doesn't match theirs and you feel the company's story about your termination isn't accurate, be upfront and say so.
 You'll have a better chance of getting the job than if you say one thing and the company says another.

 - Will Employers Check Your References?